eficode-academy/rf-advanced-web-katas/exercises/readme.md

 A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
 If you want a little challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
-The detailed instructions are split into collapsable steps, which are then further divided into collapsable steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
-The step-by-step instructions also explain some steps about _why_ they are done as they are done in the exercise.
+The detailed instructions are split into collapsible steps, which are then further divided into collipsable steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
+The step-by-step instructions also explain in some steps about _why_ they are done as they are done in the exercise.

 If you need additional help, example solutions are available in the [examples](../examples) directory.
 The example solutions are by no means the only possible solution, but they follow the style of the exercises.

 <details>
-  <summary>The general step instructions are placed in collapsable blocks</summary>
+  <summary>The general step instructions are placed in collapsible blocks</summary>

 Followed by some narrative and some possible general steps that are common for both library approaches.